CyberV/photo-gallery-capacitor-ng/README.md

 1) Install Nodemon: `npm -i -g nodemon`
 6) Run server.js in backend : `nodemon server.js`

-You will need to whitelist your IP in MongoDB Atlas Instance.
+> Note: You will need to whitelist your IP in MongoDB Atlas Instance.
 Contact author for creds

+## Contribution Guidelines

+1) All commits to be pushed in contributor's feature branch (to be forked from `develop` branch).
+2) Branches to be merged to `develop` branch via PR's.
+No PR to be merged without Revier's approval.
+3) Commits to follow pattern: `[COMMIT_TYPE]: [TICKED_ID] Description`
+    *[COMMIT_TYPE] = SETUP / FIX / MERGE / IMPROV